 Reticle: This is also known as the crosshair.
 They are graphics display that is superimposed on images in the viewfinder.
 Of course, most products have this feature.
 This helps them to lock down targets in order for the rangefinder to display the result of the light traveled in the built-in unit.
 However, buyers have not been getting it right with this feature, especially products that their reticles are black.
-Nevertheless, we enjoin our amiable reader to opt for those with backlight if they are bent on purchasing product that their reticles are black.
+Nevertheless, we enjoin our amiable reader to opt for those with backlight if they are bent on purchasing products that their reticles are black.

 BullsEye: This is a function on rangefinder that focuses on the object the small but it’s far.
-It also can be used to rest target on the closest object.
+It also can be used to rest the target on the closest object.

 Brush: This is a function that the intended target stands in the background of the focused object.
-This function mostly neglects leaves, shrubs, tree trunk and so on.
+This function mostly neglects leaves, shrubs, tree trunks and so on.
 It’s designed to trap the moving object.

 How to get the Value

 For you to get the result that you need.
 We’ll enjoin you to consult the manual to know how to go about this, especially in trapping the spot.
-Here are a few tips that would help you on how to generally use laser rangefinder:
+Here are a few tips that would help you on how to generally use a laser rangefinder:

 - Choose the mode base on what you’re using the rangefinder for.